akhvorov/vgram/docs/source/builder.rst

 For working with v-grams in simple cases use ``VGramBuilder``.
 This class implement the scikit-learn fit-transform interface and can be well embedded in the existing code.

-If it was a class in Python, it would look like this:
+If it were a class in Python, it would look like this:

 .. code-block:: python